devakapatel/t9-nextra-3/pages/sem-6/assignments/security-and-privacy-in-iot/assignment-2.md

 In conclusion, transparency in data collection is crucial for fostering user trust in digital platforms.
 Open communication and readily accessible information about data practices are essential for building ethical and sustainable relationships between organizations and their users.
 The lack of transparency, on the other hand, inevitably leads to distrust and potentially significant negative consequences.

-## 3) What are the ethical dilemmas associated with targeted advertising and data profiling?
-Discuss the balance between personalization and user privacy with relevant case studies.
+## <mark> 3) What are the ethical dilemmas associated with targeted advertising and data profiling?
+Discuss the balance between personalization and user privacy with relevant case studies. </mark>

 ### Ethical Dilemmas of Targeted Advertising and Data Profiling